-The Bluetti can handle up to a max of 500 watts of solar power input.
+The Bluetti can handle up to a max of 500 watts of solar power input according to the user manual.
 That’s great!
 500 watts into a 1,500wh battery means it can charge in 3 hours.
 Since I can account for an average of 5 hours per day of maximum power producing sunlight, on bright sunny days, that means I can make enough power to charge the Bluetti completely full while still running items like my fridge and freezer.

 The issue comes in when it comes to connecting the solar panels.
-For example, an 18v solar panel will make about 6 amps and that is an average 100w solar panel.
+For example, a 20v solar panel will make about 5 amps and that is an average 100w solar panel.
 When panels are connected in series (panel to panel to panel) then the volts will increase, and the amps will stay the same.
 When panels are connected in parallel (all positive panel cables combine, and all negative panel cables combine into the generator) then the volts stay the same, but the amps go up.

-The charging plus is what is called a DC7909 plug.
-It’s not a very common one but MAXOAK provides the necessary adapters to connect easily to the MC4 connectors on solar panels.
-Over 95% of solar panels use the common MC4 connector so it’s really nice that the Bluetti comes with the right adapter.
+The charging plug is what is called a DC7909 plug.
+It’s not a very common one but MAXOAK provides the necessary adapters to connect easily to the PV Connector connectors on solar panels.
+Over 95% of solar panels use the common PV Connector connector so it’s really nice that the Bluetti comes with the right adapter.

 So, if I can truly get 500 watts an hour on a perfectly sunny day then I’ll be able to make 2,500w of power for sure that day in a 5-hour period.
 That means during the day I can use 1,000w of energy running my fridge, freezer and other items and by the time the sun goes down have a battery that’s 100% full and still was able to run things throughout the day.
-Pretty good.
+For the most part, I stick with 400 watts in panels.
+Either way, it’s pretty good.
 I like those numbers.

 Because there is only one charging port on the Bluetti it doesn’t allow for any kind of simultaneous charging.
 It can either use the supplied wall charger or solar panels.
 There is no car charging capability on it.
 Now there is a way to wire a small inverter to your car then attach cables to the charge port to actually charge from a car cigarette lighter port but it’s not super easy.
 It’s not super hard either but basically the Bluetti was not designed for charging from a car.